Lecturer: Florian Theil

 - Understand the difference between forward problems and inverse problem

-- Derive the loss functional for specific applications
+- Derive the Tikhonov functional for specific applications

 - Apply the direct method to establish the existence of solutions of regularised inverse problems

-- Become competent in using methods from PDE theory
+- Become competent in using Hilbert space methods

 - Apply knowledge to model simple physical systems